 The most common type of company vehicle driver training course is a two to three hour in-car session.
 This reduces downtime for you and the employee.
 The trainer assesses the drive, demonstrates if necessary and then coaches in the areas that require attention or updating.

-You and the employee both receive a copy of a written report which clarifies strengths and weaknesses of the drive shown by the employee.
+Both you and the driver receive a copy of the assessors report which clarifies strengths and weaknesses of the drive shown by the driver.

 Your contact at Three Shires is George Ritchie, George is a Fleet Registered Grade A (highest) driver trainer and is also an accredited Driver and Vehicle Standards Agency Fleet Instructor Trainer and holds the Institute of Advanced Motorists advanced certificate at the highest level.
 This tells us he is qualified to help you with your driver training.